intersystems/apps-rest/docs/sample-phonebook.md

 > Note: You can't just paste requests into your web browser because you need to set "Accepts" HTTP header to "application/json" before sending a request.

-we have a data model that defines how to store data in the database, and how to project it into JSON format.
+We have a data model that defines how to store data in the database, and how to project it into JSON format.
 Now we need to expose it via a REST API.
 There are 3 steps for each class that is REST-enabled:

 1. Extend `AppS.REST.Model.Adaptor`
 2. Define its REST endpoint via the `RESOURCENAME` parameter